 Why Are Intergenerational Activities Important?

 Family dynamics are always changing.
 One of the most impactful changes is the shift between parents and children when the parents reach an age where they need assistance.
 Parents care for children when the kids are young and often need care from their children as they grow older.
-However, keeping relationships strong is a vital part of keeping elderly loved ones healthy and happy.
+However, keeping family connections strong is a vital part of keeping elderly loved ones healthy and happy.
 In addition to the health and emotional benefits seniors gain from spending time with family and friends, there are also benefits to the younger generations.
-Children who spend time with grandparents are more likely to:
+Young people who spend time with grandparents are more likely to:

 - Develop an attitude of service